debops/debops/docs/ansible/roles/debops.libvirtd_qemu/introduction.rst

 Introduction
 ============

-.. include:: includes/all.rst

 The ``debops.libvirtd_qemu`` role manages the QEMU configuration used by the libvirt daemon.
-It is a part of the debops.libvirtd_ Ansible role, separated to allow easier configuration maintenance.
+It is a part of the :ref:`debops.libvirtd`, separated to allow easier configuration maintenance.